Abrin

 Abrin is an extremely toxic toxalbumin found in the seeds of the rosary pea (or jequirity pea), Abrus precatorius.
-It has a median lethal dose of 0.7 micrograms per kilogram of body mass when given to mice intravenously (approximately 31.4 times more toxic than ricin, being 22 micrograms per kilogram).
+It has a median lethal dose of 0.7 micrograms per kilogram of body mass when given to mice intravenously (approximately 3.86 times more toxic than ricin, being 2.7 micrograms per kilogram).
 The median toxic dose for humans ranges from 10 to 1000 micrograms per kilogram when ingested and is 3.3 micrograms per kilogram when inhaled.

 Abrin is a ribosome inhibiting protein like ricin, a toxin which can be found in the seeds of the castor oil plant, and pulchellin, a toxin which can be found in the seeds of Abrus pulchellus.
 Abrin is classed as a "select agent" under U.S. law.

 Occurrence

-Abrin is only formed in nature by the rosary pea.
-The brightly coloured seeds of this plant contain about 0.08% of abrin.
-The toxin is found within the seeds and its release is prevented by the seed coat.
-If the seed coat is injured or destroyed (by chewing, for example) the toxin may be released.
+Abrin is naturally produced exclusively by the rosary pea and constitutes approximately 0.08% of the plant's brightly colored seeds.
+The release of the toxin is inhibited by the seed coat; thus, if the seed coat is damaged or destroyed (for instance, by chewing), the toxin may be released.

 Physical properties

 Abrin is a water-soluble lectin.
 Abrin in powdered form is yellowish-white.
-It is a stable substance and can withstand extreme environmental conditions.
-Though it is combustible, it does not polymerize easily and is not particularly volatile.
+It is a stable substance.
+It can withstand 30 minutes of heating at 60 C, but loses most of its toxicity after 30 minutes at 80 C. Though it is combustible, it does not polymerize easily and is not particularly volatile.